Russet Burbank

-Russet Burbank is a potato cultivar with dark brown skin and few eyes that is the most widely grown potato in North America.
+Russet Burbank is a potato cultivar with brown skin and few eyes that is the most widely grown potato in North America.
 A russet type, its flesh is white, dry, and mealy, and it is good for baking, mashing, and french fries (chips).
 It is a common and popular potato.

 Origin

-This variety is a mutation (or sport) of the cultivar 'Burbank's Seedling' that was selected by the plant breeder Luther Burbank in 1873.
+This variety is a mutation of the cultivar 'Burbank's Seedling' that was selected by the plant breeder Luther Burbank in 1873.
 The known lineage of Russet Burbank began in 1853 when Chauncey E. Goodrich imported the Rough Purple Chili from South America in an attempt to add diversity to American potato stocks which were susceptible to late blight.
 Goodrich bred Garnet Chili from Rough Purple Chili, and Albert Bresee bred Early Rose from Garnet Chili, from which Luther Burbank bred Burbank.
 This cross-over was formerly known as the Russell, but was eventually popularized as the Russet potato in the American stores.
 Russet Burbank has been widely, but incorrectly, reported to have been selected in 1914 by the Colorado potato grower Lou D. Sweet.
 A 2014 study confirmed that it was originally released in 1902 by L. L. May & Co and was first known as the Netted Gem.

 To improve the disease resistance of Irish potatoes, Luther Burbank selected the potato that became known as "the Burbank."
 It was not patented because plants, such as potatoes, propagated from tubers were not granted patents in the United States.